RickStrahl/WestWindWebConnection-Documentation/Web-Control-Framework-deprecated/Web-Control-Framework-Walk-Through/Opening-the-project-in-Visual-Studio.md

-﻿In the first step we created a new project and configured a Web Virtual directory, and configured it for operation with Web Connection.
+In the first step we created a new project and configured a Web Virtual directory, and configured it for operation with Web Connection.
 When you use Visual Studio for the first time with a Web Connection project you'll need to do a one time setup to configure extensions and the toolbox.
 Here's what you need to do.

 > **Visual Studio Express Note:**
 > The free Express editions from Microsoft are stripped down ASP.NET specific version of Visual Studio and provides all the core features described here.
 However, it does not support Add-ins, so the features of the Web Connection Source and Browse View menu functionality is not available.
 We recommend you use the newer Visual Studio Community Edition which is a full version of Visual Studio Professional.